HomeMy WebLinkAbout2022-06-21 Planning Board Minutes (Draft)PRESENT:

 zone has been created and the SEQR has been completed, one array has been greatly reduced to provide

-a significant habitat management area, the point of interconnection (POI) has been moved off of 96B to an
+a significant habitat management area, the point of interconnection (P01) has been moved off of 96B to an

 area behind the Town Hall, and they have changed the location of the access road.
 He noted that based on